 Acne is one of the many challenges of being an adolescent.
 What should your teenager know about basic skin care, and what’s the best way to treat teens with acne?
 Your Teen turned to Dr. Angela Lamb, Director of the Mount Sinai Hospital Dermatology Practice, to get some answers.

-At what age does acne typically begin to surface?
+When does acne start?
+At what age does acne typically begin to surface in teens?

 Generally, acne begins with the onset of puberty.
 In girls, it begins usually within 6-12 months of their first period—which is generally around age 11-12, but I will occasionally see patients as young as 9.
 With boys, it is usually a little later.
-We know through research that acne has a very strong genetic component.
+We know through research that acne and genetics are closely related.
 Studies indicate that over 90 percent of acne is inherited, meaning that one of the patient’s parents had acne as an adolescent.
 It is very unusual to see a patient with severe acne whose parents did not also have acne when they were younger.

 When should a patient with acne see a dermatologist?